-The market is flooded with a plethora of printing methods/styles to beautify the wedding invitations.
+The market is flooded with a plethora of printing methods/styles to beautify wedding invitations.
 Each printing style has its own benefits and unique way of printing.
-Choosing a suitable printing method can be a tedious task for the people who have no idea about the available wedding invitations printing styles.
+Choosing a suitable printing method can be a tedious task for people who have no idea about the available wedding invitation printing styles.

 1. Digital Printing:

-It is the most popular, advance and trendy way of printing wedding invitations today.
-It is fast, easy, economical and looks just as good.
+It is the most popular, advance, and trendy way of printing wedding invitations today.
+It is fast, easy, economical, and looks just as good.
 A digital printer is similar to a laser printer; the only difference being that the former is bulkier and uses more space.
-Digital printing can be used with a variety of papers, producing a range of bright tones and shades.
+The digital printing method can be used with a variety of papers, producing a range of bright tones and shades.
 They are cost-effective with a single card costing as low as $1.
 This is the fastest of all methods, taking only a few days.

 - Digital White Printing: This type of printing first prints white ink as background on the paper, followed by printing colors.
 In this way, the colors look more saturated and bright which adds on an enhanced finish to the card.
 Digital white printing costs a few added cents but it’s totally worth it!

 - Digital Foil Printing: This form of digital printing is the most recent development in modern printing.
 It offers an economical alternative to stamp foil printing.
 In this, heat is used to adhere to foil on the paper.
 The design this created adds a shimmery touch to the card.
 However, the details aren’t as sharp and the print is completely flat, as in the stamped foil printing.